-Became a nurse.

-Went to 'Scutari Hospital' in Turkey.

-Cared for injured soldiers in the Crimean war.
+Became a nurse and went to 'Scutari Hospital' in Turkey to care for injured soldiers in the Crimean war.

-Made the hospital a better place. cleaned the hospital got beds medicines fresh food.
+Florence made the hospital a better place.
+She cleaned the hospital and got beds, medicines and fresh food.

-Known as 'The lady of the lamp'
+Known as 'The lady of the lamp